Bennerman/TSPRoadTrip/README.md

  I calculated distances using the Haversine formula, though currently, you have to manually have to find the coordinates of your sight-seeing destinations/nodes.
- Hopefully i will fix this with a geocoding in the future.
+ Hopefully i will fix this with geocoding in the future.